Version control: Original 1999 / Updated 2003 / Updated 2015

-The teacher/instructor must have appropriate expertise and/or training in the teaching/coaching of sports aerobics.
+The teacher/instructor must have appropriate expertise and/or training in the teaching/coaching of futsal.

-There must be a teacher present who has recognised current emergency care training.
+A teacher must be present who has recognised current emergency care training.

 Where an adult other than a teacher is engaged to provide instruction, a teacher must be present to take overall responsibility.